 Create Ads for All Devices

-According to Statista, less than half of all Google searches are done on a desktop computer.
+According to Statista, less than half of all Google searches were done on a desktop computer as of the fourth quarter of 2019.
 Therefore, it’s more important now than ever to make your ads tablet and mobile-friendly.

 You used to be able to create different ad versions for different devices and choose the best Google Ad placement for each, but that’s no longer the case.
 Instead, you have to create ads that look and perform great, whether they’re seen on a desktop search result or a mobile app.